How I Make My Amazon SKUs:

 You don’t really HAVE to, but I found someone who was using this method which seemed like a great idea.

-First, the SKU name you give it will never be seen by customers, it’s only for your purposes.
-It shows up on your Manage Inventory page, which is where it is most helpful.
+First, the SKU name you give it will not be seen by customers if you are selling FBA (it will if you send MF with a packing slip), it’s for your purposes and It shows up on your Manage Inventory page, which is where it is most helpful.

 This will make your daily price checks and adjustments SO MUCH EASIER!
 You won’t have to go back and forth to the product page, you can just look at the SKU and decide on the price.
 You can also add a code for the name/colour of the product too which can be useful.